 The small lump above your eyebrow could be:

-There are a number of conditions that can cause lumps to appear below and on the surface of the skin.
-Here is an overview of these:
+In the meantime, here is an overview of some of the more common conditions that can cause lumps to appear on or below and on the surface of the skin:

 These can appear anywhere on the body and are little pockets of tissue under the skin that become filled with pus, fluid or skin matter.
 This could be due to infection or a sebaceous gland becoming blocked.
 Sebaceous glands are tiny glands near the surface of the skin that release an oil (sebum) that moisturises the skin and hair follicles.